dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 #### Compatibility

 All the publicly exposed contracts will be available within `Microsoft.Build.Experimental.BuildCheck` interface.
-The interface is expressing that contracts are not guaranteed to be forward compatible (however breakage will be limited to necessary cases).
+The interface is expressing that contracts are not guaranteed to be backward compatible (however breakage will be limited to necessary cases).
 The availability of particular set of BuildCheck API will be queryable via [Feature Query API](https://github.com/dotnet/msbuild/pull/9665):

 ```csharp
 var availability = Features.CheckFeatureAvailability("BuildCheck.Beta");